kondratyevd/supersonic-docker-compose/README.md

     docker compose up
     ```
     This command will use the recipe specified in `compose.yaml` to do the following:
-    * Download ParticleNet model from CMSSW GitHub repository.
+    * Download ParticleNet model from the CMSSW GitHub repository.
     * Download and launch four Docker containers (the containers will be cached and not need to be downloaded on subsequent runs):
         * Triton Inference Server
         * Envoy Proxy - exposes gRPC endpoint for inference requests at `localhost:8801`